 I just wrote about the Southwest Rapid Rewards credit cards offered by Chase.
 And now I’ll share a bit more about the Chase Sapphire Preferred and Chase Sapphire Reserve credit cards.

 I’m not a spokesman for Chase Bank.
-But I might as well be. #sorrynotsorry
+But I might as well be and discuss these two travel credit cards. #sorrynotsorry

 Chase Sapphire credit cards are fantastic because:

-- You earn Ultimate Rewards points, which have a ton of great transfer partners including *United Airlines*, Southwest Airlines, Korean Air, British Airways, and Singapore Airlines.
+- You earn Ultimate Rewards points, which have a ton of great transfer partners including *United Airlines*, Southwest Airlines, British Airways, and Singapore Airlines.

 - Both cards offer generous category bonuses for spending on travel and dining.